-The SIM6800M series are high voltage 3-phase motor driver ICs in which transistors, a pre-driver IC (MIC), and bootstrap circuits (diodes and resistors) are highly integrated.
+The SIM6800M/MV series are high voltage 3-phase motor drivers in which transistors, a pre-drive circuit, and bootstrap circuits (diodes and resistors) are highly integrated.

-These products can run on a 3-shunt current detection system and optimally control the inverter systems of small- to medium-capacity motors that require universal input standards.
+These products can run on a 3-shunt current detection system and optimally control the inverter systems of lowto medium-capacity motors that require universal input standards.